HOME JOIN SCHEDULE

 Membership shall be open to any person wishing to abide by the Constitution and the Rules as prescribed by the Farmhouse Golf Society.

 All applications should be completed online.
-Membership fees’ can be paid in cash at the first event attended or via Electronic Bank Transfer (BACS).
-Details can be found on the society website.
-Alternatively banking details can be supplied on request.
+Membership fees must be paid by Electronic Bank Transfer (BACS) alongside your event fee for the first event attended.
+Details can be found on any Farmhouse Golf Society email, or by request.
 The committee shall determine acceptance of membership.

-To manage the money collected on a Society Day an HSBC Bank account will be managed by the Captain and the Treasurer of the Society.
+To manage the money collected a dedicated FGS Bank account will be managed by the Captain and the Treasurer of the Society.
 The accounts will be audited twice a year by the Treasurer who will produce a schedule of profit & loss and events summery at the AGM.

 The Society Committee reserves the right to refuse or suspend any membership at any time.